-Styled by William Towns, the Bulldog is a one-off concept car created by Aston Martin in the late 1970s to showcase the capabilities of its new engineering facility.
-Its current owner has sent it to Shropshire specialist CMC for a full restoration, after which the plan is to run the car at over 200 mph and take it on a world tour.
+Styled by William Towns, the Bulldog was a one-off concept car created by Aston Martin in the late 1970s to showcase the capabilities of its then-new engineering facility.
+The car’s current owner sent it to Shropshire specialist CMC for a full restoration, with a plan to then run the car at over 200mph and take it on a world tour.